Li Shuang (artist): Life

-Li Shuang was born in Beijing in 1957.
-Both of her parents graduated from Beijing University.
-During her childhood, she was majorly influenced by her grandfather, an antiques, books, and artworks trader who traveled between Asian and Western countries.
-However, after the Cultural Revolution took place in Beijing, her family was deteriorated by the Red Army.
-She recalled, "During a cold winter when I was 13, I was sitting on a square chair in the house, staring at my father’s work desk.
-He had been arrested three months ago by the local academy, and was still being interrogated because of his collection of foreign literature and art.
-All our possessions had been confiscated and the house was filled with emptiness and solitude.
-I wanted to draw the table my father had used to read and write.
-I picked up the brush and began drawing, and have continued to this day.”
+Li Shuang was born in Beijing in 1957 and grew up during the Cultural Revolution in a family of intellectuals.
+Her early artistic development was influenced by her grandfather, a dealer in Chinese antiques, books, and art.

-After Li Shuang graduated from high school in 1976, she and her schoolmates were deported to the rural area of Beijing and started farming for the next three years.
-During her spare time, Li kept practicing drawing and studying art for her ambition to attend professional art school.
-However, due to her special family background (Father was charged), Li's dream did not come true in the end.
-Fortunately, she was discovered later by some of her artworks and accepted into China National Youth Theater as a stage designer.
-Then she became well known for her contributions to the academy.
+At nineteen, Li was sent to work on a state farm in Shunyi, outside Beijing, where she continued painting and produced numerous landscape sketches.
+In 1977, she applied to the Beijing Film Academy but was not admitted.
+Later that year, after the director of stage design at the Beijing Youth Art Theatre saw her landscape paintings, she was hired as a stage designer and returned to Beijing.

 The Stars

-In 1979, together with Ma Desheng, Wang Keping (王克平), Huang Rui, Qu Leilei, Ah Cheng, and Ai Weiwei, Li Shuang was member of the Stars Art Group (星星 - Xīngxīng), a group of untrained, experimental artists who challenged the strict tenets of Chinese politics.
+In 1979, together with Ma Desheng, Wang Keping, Huang Rui, Qu Leilei, Ah Cheng, Ai Weiwei, and Yan Li, Li Shuang was member of the Stars Art Group (星星 - Xīngxīng), a group of untrained, experimental artists who challenged the strict tenets of Chinese politics.
 As a political and artistic group, they staged exhibitions around Beijing, making way for avant-garde art in China.
 Li Shuang was the only female artist founder of the Stars.
 Li exhibited in both the historic shows of 1979 and 1980.

-Her works were featured in all the Stars group shows, The Stars: Ten Years, 1989 (Hanart Gallery, Hong-Hong and Taipei), Demand for Artistic Freedom, The Stars 20 Years, 2000 (Tokyo Gallery, Tokyo), and the retrospective exhibition in Beijing in 2007: Origin Point (Today Art Museum, Beijing).
+Her works were featured in all the Stars group shows, The Stars: Ten Years, 1989 (Hanart Gallery, Hong Kong and Taipei), Demand for Artistic Freedom, The Stars 20 Years, 2000 (Tokyo Gallery, Tokyo), and the retrospective exhibition in Beijing in 2007: Origin Point (Today Art Museum, Beijing).
 According to The New York Times, she was described as the most intellectual female artist in the era of post-Cultural Revolution in China.